Champagne Cork Snowmen a New Year’s Day DIY

 Mix and match the color combinations to mimic the personality of everyone in your FAMILY!
-I dated the bottom of each Champagne Cork Snowman (and woman) with the dated we popped it along with the recipients’ initials!
+I dated the bottom of each DIY Cork Champagne Snowman (and woman) with the dated we popped it along with the recipients' initials!
 So, now a piece of trash intended for the bin has become a fun keepsake to display for years to come!

 Thanks for stopping by!

 4 thoughts on “Champagne Cork Snowmen a New Year’s Day DIY”

 So cute Beth, you always have such creative crafts to share with us.
 Thank you for sharing on Whimsy Home Wednesday!